MattMcFarland/sequelize-relay/GLOSSARY.md

 # Attributes
-A flat object containing key/value pairs.
+In A flat object literal containing key/value pairs.

 # SequelizeModel
 An instance of SequelizeClass that contains a lot of functionality (like getters and setters) and database methods.